 Cash represents cash deposits held at financial institutions.
-Cash held at major financial institutions is subject to credit risk to the extent those balances exceed applicable Federal Deposit Insurance Corporation (FDIC) or Securities Investor Production Corporation (SIPC) limitations.
-Bankers to the Fund are currently Northern Trust with a Moody's credit rating of A2 (31 December 2021 Aa2).
+Cash held at major financial institutions is subject to credit risk to the extent those balances exceed applicable Federal Deposit Insurance Corporation (FDIC) or Securities Investor Protection Corporation (SIPC) limitations.
+Bankers to the Fund are currently Northern Trust with a Moody's long term deposit credit rating of A2.